zacharylayne/ConstTypeArgs/Documentation/benefits/benefits-overview.md

 1. **Improved Readability & Expressiveness**
    - Replace hardcoded primitives (like plain `int size`) with descriptive const type arguments (e.g., `KInitialSize`).
-   - Enhance maintenance by making code intent more obvious—no more "What is this number for?" puzzles.
+   - Enhance maintenance by making code intent more obvious - no more "What is this number for?" puzzles.
    - Facilitate code reviews and debugging by surfacing important values in the type system.

 1. **Reusable & Configurable Components**